liupeirong/ManufacturingSamples/docs/how_to_calc_OEE.md

 ### Assets

-In real world, assets can have more hierarchies such as plants, lines, cells, machines and more.
-This file stores the simplified asset mapping between manufacturing sites (plants, factories) and the production lines in each site. `Line_Name` is unique across all sites, and serves as the unique key for this table.
+In real world assets can have more hierarchies such as plants, lines, cells, machines and more.
+In this sample, we store simplified asset mapping between manufacturing sites (plants, factories) and the production lines in each site. `Line_Name` is unique across all sites, and serves as the unique key for this file.

 | Site_Name | Site_Description | Line_Name | Line_Description |
 | :-------- | :--------------- | :-------- | :--------------- |